 An ELT Glossary : Product, process and genre approaches to writing

-The product approach to writing is based on the idea that learning to write involves understanding what is required in a text type and then reproducing those features. it was used in the 1960s and 70s until the process approach became more popular.
+The product approach to writing is based on the idea that learning to write involves understanding the grammar and lexis of the language and then reproducing those features accurately. it was used in the 1960s and 70s until the process approach became more popular.
 Recently though, a modified version of product writing, the genre approach, has brought it back into greater favour.

 Typical stages in a "pure" product approach would involve :